MarcoCrepaldi-iit/mOISC-dRISC/README.md

 ![Quartus Project Programming](./pics/programming.png)

 Make sure that *Program/Configure* is flagged and click on the *Start* button.
-You should have now programmed your device, and see the incremental blinking cycle (at different speeds) on the on-board green LED bank, as shown in the following image.
+You should have now programmed your device, and see the incremental blinking cycle (at different speeds) on the on-board green LED bank, similarly to what is shown in the following image.

 ![iotest demo running](./pics/iotest.gif)